 To be successful, you need to integrate healthy patterns in your daily life.
-These healthy patterns not just help you live better but they also help you pull out of a bad situation rather than giving up.
+These healthy patterns not just help you live better, but they also help you pull out of an appalling situation rather than letting you give up.

 Tiny, healthy things that we do come back to us during the day and make us feel better.

 If I am struggling with an article, an overflowing laundry, unpaid bills, a chaotic bed, a small argument with my cleaning help in the morning — would haunt me further.
 But because I don’t let these chores pile up or my relationships sour, the only problem is the article.
 Not the things around it.
 Amidst the chaos, the made-up-bed makes me feel less chaotic.

 I give a cup of tea to my cleaning lady every day.
 So even on a bad day, when I share the tea, I feel that everything is normal.
 The mundane keeps us grounded and reminds us that the world is not falling apart.
 Click To Tweet